ezzing/3DLayout-documentation/README.md

 ![Roof edit](./layout-doc-imgs/building/roof-editor.png)

-There you can change the roof type in a similar way as you did when creating the building.
-To know the interactions available in each roof type, you should read the draggable help window that displays the interactions with each roof:
+After that, you can change the roof type in a similar way as you did when creating the building.
+To know the interactions available in each roof type, read the draggable help window that displays the interactions with each roof:

 ![Roof editor helper](./layout-doc-imgs/building/roof-editor-helper.png)